WHAT KINDS OF CASES DOES THE GEORGIA INNOCENCE PROJECT ACCEPT?

-We read every written request that we receive and try to acknowledge receipt within one week.
+We read every written request that we receive and try to acknowledge receipt within several weeks.
 Our goal during all review stages is to determine whether your case meets our acceptance criteria and whether we can prove your innocence.
 Given our strict case acceptance criteria, we reject approximately 90% of the initial requests for help that we receive.
 We also reject cases at any stage of review if we determine that we cannot prove your innocence.
 Given the complexity of these cases, and our current backlog, it takes at least three years for us to thoroughly investigate and litigate a case.
 It often takes longer.

 Preliminary Stage – As soon as you write to us for the first time, you are given a unique GIP file number that stays with you permanently.
 We ask that you refer to that file number in all communication with GIP.
 During the preliminary stage, we will determine whether you meet our case acceptance criteria.
 When you first write to us we send you an intake questionnaire to complete.
 We will review your answers, and if we have questions, we will send you a clarification letter and/or questionnaire.
 If it appears you meet our acceptance criteria, we will send you a 12+ page Application for Assistance and a Release of Information form.
 Upon receipt of that completed application and release, we will decide whether we can advance your case forward to the investigation stage.
 The preliminary stage can take 1 year to complete.